salafek/cyboard-for-cpc/README.md

 # Cyboard for CPC
-Cyboard is a Symbiface II clone plus Ethernet interface for the Amstrad CPC range of computers.
+Cyboard is a Symbiface II clone with Ethernet for the Amstrad CPC range of computers.
 ## Interface main components and functions
 - Compact Flash Card mass storage device
 - PS/2 compatible USB Mouse controller